Is the Gerdau S.A. (NYSE:GGB) stock an investment opportunity?

 Gerdau S.A.
 (NYSE: GGB) Ownership Details

-The securities firm Contrarian Capital Management, LLC holds 21.91 million shares of GGB, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 1.91%, and the holding percentage of shares is valued at 93.99 million.
+The securities firm Acadian Asset Management.
+LLC holds 24.75 million shares of GGB, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 2.25%, and the holding percentage of shares is valued at 111.85 million.

 An overview of Gerdau S.A.’s technicals